Self-assembly for Modular Robots

-Stochastic Assembly (buzzword: Programmable Matter) is the primary topic of my PhD research.
-You can read about the topic and my small contribution elsewhere.
+Stochastic Assembly (buzzword: Programmable Matter) was one of the two topics I looked into during my PhD research.
+If this project had worked as I had hoped it would, there would only have been a single topic… You can read about the topic and my small contribution elsewhere.
 The following links are probably a good starting point.